Kaliprasanna Singha

-Kaliprasanna Singha (কালীপ্রসন্ন সিংহ; 23 February 1840 – 24 July 1870), well known by his pen name Hootum Pyancha, was a Bengali author, playwright, and philanthropist.
+Kaliprasanna Singha (23 February 1840 – 24 July 1870), well known by his pen name Hootum Pyancha, was a Bengali author, playwright, and philanthropist.
 His most famous work was the translation of the ancient Hindu epic Mahabharata into Bengali.
 Singha's book Hootum Pyanchar Naksha (lit.
 'Sketches by a Watching Owl'), a compilation of satirical social sketches, is another work that is noted for reflecting Bengali urban society of the time.
 He is also remembered as a philanthropist who helped several people and movements in distress.